 - dedicating a new staff person at every site responsible for health and safety protocols, including COVID

-- Campers and staff will be required to wear masks inside the facility at all times (except when eating).
-Eating will occur outside, weather permitting.
+- Campers and staff were required to wear masks inside the facility at all times (except when eating).
+Eating occurred outside, weather permitting.

-- Cohorts, as currently mandated by public health units, will remain at a maximum of 15 campers in each cohort.
+- Cohorts, as mandated by public health units, remained at a maximum of 15-20 campers in each cohort.

-- Camp registrations have deliberately been kept to a 20 camper maximum/week (regularly STEM Camp allows 40/week), except in a small number of locations that can accommodate 30/week.
+- Camp registrations were deliberately kept to a 30 camper maximum/week, except in a small number of locations that could safely accommodate 40/week.

-- Staff will also be required to wear goggles at all times when indoors
+- Staff were required to wear goggles at all times when indoors and within 6 feet of a camper or each other

-- We are hoping that public health authorities will allow children or staff to not wear masks or goggles when outdoors.
-To this end, much of our activities have been re-developed to be able to be conducted outside, allowing for social distancing.
+- Many of our activities were re-visioned to be able to be conducted outside, allowing for social distancing.

-- Campers will not be allowed to mingle with campers from other cohorts, however, families can request to be placed into a cohort so friends and family members can enjoy camp together.
+- Campers were not allowed to mingle with campers from other cohorts, however, families were permitted to request to be placed into a cohort so friends and family members can enjoy camp together.

-- Families will be required to sign a weekly waiver and a daily declaration before their child will be admitted to camp.
+- Families were required to sign a weekly waiver and a daily declaration before their child were admitted to camp.

-- If the government decides at any point to shut down one of our sites or day camps in general, families will receive a choice of a full refund (minus the convenience or processing fee), or a credit to be used for virtual or the following summer.
+- If the government decided at any point to shut down one of our sites or day camps in general, families would receive a choice of a full refund (minus the processing fee), or a credit to be used for virtual or the following summer.